The Fifth Annual Landscape

 In order to highlight AI startups in Germany, drive AI adoption and create more partnership opportunities between startups and corporations appliedAI has launched the annual German AI Startup Landscape.
 Together with the help of our +40 partners from academia, government and industry – we have set out to create an ecosystem in which AI startups can flourish and help shape the future of AI for the benefit of society.
 By creating a centralized database of quality AI startups, corporations and SMEs will have easier access to AI partners they can trust.
-This year, the data collected shows that the AI scene in this country is coming of age and that well-known startups are increasingly establishing themselves on the market.
+This year, the data collected shows that the AI startups are blossoming outside of the main startups hubs - Berlin and Munich.

-Together with NVIDIA, Google, AWS and nine venture capital firms (Digital+ Partners, Earlybird Capital, eCAPITAL, High-Tech Founder Funds, HV Holtzbrinck Ventures, Lakestar, UVC, La Famiglia and Asgard), more than 1,000 startups were examined (see details on methodology below).
-All startups were founded after 2011 with a business model based on machine learning.
+Together with NVIDIA, Google and nine venture capital firms (Digital+ Partners, Earlybird Capital, eCAPITAL, High-Tech Founder Funds, HV Holtzbrinck Ventures, Lakestar, UVC, La Famiglia and Asgard), over 400 startups were examined (see details on methodology below).
+All startups were founded after 2012 with a business model based on machine learning.
 The startups were founded in Germany or conduct their main business activities in Germany.

 How to Use the Landscape